radiantmediaplayer/rmp-vast/README.md

 The following methods must be querried when the `adstarted` event fires for the master linear ad.

-- `getCompanionAdsList(width, height)`: return `Array of Object|null`.
+- `getCompanionAdsList(width: Number, height: Number)`: return `Array of Object|null`.
 Each Object in the Array represents a companion ad.
 Input `width` and `height` parameters are used to select companion ads based on available width and height for display.
 Each companion ad Object is represented as:
 ```javascript
 {
   adSlotID: "RMPSLOTID-1"